amidaware/trmm-docs/docs/unsupported_scripts.md

 3. Give the right permission to this script `chmod +x /etc/nginx/domain-resolver.sh`

-4. Add a cron job which produces a valid nginx configuration and restarts nginx:
+4. Add a cron job which produces a valid Nginx configuration and restarts Nginx:

     `/etc/cron.hourly/domain-resolver`